From The Giant’s Campaign, a Novel

 Stefan sprang onto the first step and held up a hand.
 As if he’d projected some force, the doors swung inward.
 Darkness filled the space within and even Megaera’s sight could barely penetrate; she had an impression of a vast presence there.
 The air stirred, and a pair of golden eyes as large as kite shields unshuttered thirty feet above.
 A powerful will drew her, but gently, and she had no inclination to resist.

 When she’d reached Stefan’s side, a golden radiance blazed out from the body of a massive dragon, its wings, like tent walls, thrusting toward them.
-It drew itself to full height, some sixty feet above the marble floor, and a host of milk-eyed dwarves stepped out around it.
+The dragon reared to full height, some sixty feet above the marble floor, and a host of milk-eyed dwarves stepped out around it.

 Like night wind through a pine forest, the dragon’s voice murmured soft but strong.
 “Welcome,” it said.